hype-app/gestpay-api/source/includes/_rest_payment_submit_post.md

 | Field | Description |
 | ----- | ----------- |
-| `billingAgreementDescription` | Description of the goods, terms and conditions of the billing agreement
 | `sellerProtection` | Set to `1` to use Paypal Seller Protection
 | `token` |  A token representing the Paypal token.